Daemonite/material/docs/4.6/components/popovers.md

       <td>selector</td>
       <td>string | false</td>
       <td>false</td>
       <td>If a selector is provided, popover objects will be delegated to the specified targets.
 In practice, this is used to enable dynamic HTML content to have popovers added.
-See <a href="{{ site.repo }}/issues/4215">this</a> and <a href="https://codepen.io/Johann-S/pen/djJYPb">an informative example</a>.</td>
+See <a href="https://github.com/twbs/bootstrap/issues/4215">this</a> and <a href="https://codepen.io/team/bootstrap/pen/qBNGbYK">an informative example</a>.</td>
     </tr>
     <tr>
       <td>template</td>